WATER CONSERVATION / EFFICIENCY

 For restaurants , a lot of water is wasted cleaning dishes.
 New so called pre-rinse spray washers/nozzles can be employed to reduce water use by as much as 40%.

-Be it water saving toilets, waterless urinals or water brooms, these are all proven easy to employ/install products which help save valuable water and costs for a facility.
+Be it water saving toilets, zero flush urinals or water brooms, these are all proven easy to employ/install products which help save valuable water and costs for a facility.

 Please contact your local water district for available rebates or contact our office for rebate information.